 Don’t fall for the trap of trying to earn a higher return.
 You add too much risk to the equation and instead of creating wealth you will be destroying wealth.

 Where do you invest?
 There are a lot of options.
 If you are a seasoned investor, you can check out my online broker chart that will help you pick the right broker for your needs.
 If you are new to investing, the key for you is to keep things simple.

 Don’t fall for a complicated investing plan or trying to time the market for buying stocks.
 Simply stick to low cost index mutual funds and ETFs.
 They will earn you the return you need.

 I encourage you to read my post on becoming a stock market millionaire to fully understand the steps for success when investing.
 But if you just want to invest, then I encourage you to start with Betterment.
 They will do everything for you.
 All you have to do is take 10 minutes to set up an account and a monthly transfer.
-I use them and love them.
+You can learn more about them here.

 Finally, you should use a free tool like Personal Capital to track your investments.
-With this tool you can see your allocation, return and how much you are paying in fees.
+With this tool you can see your asset allocation, return and how much you are paying in fees.
 They even give you a retirement planning simulation as well.
 I use it and it has made me a smarter investor and allowed me to stay on track for early retirement.
 You can learn more here.

 The next tip for growing your money tree and your wealth is all about spending and it is easy to do.
 All I want you to do is to question any purchase before you make it.
 Simply ask yourself if buying the item is going to get you closer or farther away from your goal, in this case, creating wealth.

 This little trick works magic.
 The reason is because we have 2 sides to our brain, the emotional side and the rational side.
 When we buy on impulse, this is the emotional side working.
 Unfortunately for us, this is the part that works first and the fastest.
 Advertisers know this and attempt to get us emotionally connected to the product so we buy.